BONZZ'S GUIDE TO 350 SKILLS

-7) JEWELRY CRAFTING: I found I was missing a lot of recipes that involved cut gems, mountings and jewelry.
+7) JEWELRY CRAFTING: I found I was missing a lot of recipes that involved cut gems & mountings.
 Expect a slow and yes, EXPENSIVE process, on this one!
-Your hard-to-get items will be the gems from the Lost Dungeons of Norrath (Amethyst), Taaffeite, Prestidigitase, Staurolite, Harmonagate and the Omens of War rare gems (Apatitie, Titanite, Celestine, Sodalite, etc.).
+Your hard-to-get items will be the gems from the Lost Dungeons of Norrath (Amethyst, Taaffeite, Prestidigitase, Staurolite, Harmonagate) and the Omens of War rare gems (Apatite, Titanite, Celestine, Sodalite, etc.).

 When I finished, I had 1,301 recipes on my /outputfile list.

 8) POISON MAKING: I have not done 350 Poison Making on my Rogue toon.
 Just for fun, I did the output command on Bonzz, a Paladin, and 6 recipes showed up!
 I suspect I scribed an poison book and they "learned" -- even if I can't make them as a Paladin.

 9) POTTERY: I was missing a load of the Unfired & Fired recipes that use vendor sold molds & sketches.
 I was also missing most of the assorted poison vial recipes that use various animal hides.
 Additionally, I was missing a load of the power source recipes.
 Towards the end I was literally running out of recipes and discovered I had actually missed three scribed books, which capped off the last 8 levels for me.

 When I finished, I had 2,051 recipes on my /outputfile list!